LukeGrahamLandry/franca/examples/README.md

 - view_image: print a jpeg of the mona lisa to the terminal by importing a c library (lib:wuffs)
 - turing_art: randomized turing machines draw on a colourful canvas

-- app_events: open a window and display all the (key/mouse/etc) events received (lib:sokol)
+- app_events: open a window and display all the (key/mouse/etc) events received
-- farm_game: draws some rectangles on the screen with sokol (lib:sokol)
+- mandelbrot_ui: interactive mandelbrot set but fast because gpu
-- dearimgui_demo: calls ImGui::ShowDemoWindow (lib:sokol, lib:dearimgui)
+- farm_game: draws some rectangles on the screen
-- edit: view a text file (lib:sokol)
+- edit: view a text file
-- geo: decompress a LAZ file and render the point cloud (lib:sokol)
+- geo: decompress a LAZ file and render the point cloud
-- soft_draw: a minimal graphical mandelbrot program for macOS (lib:CoreGraphics)
+- soft_draw: a minimal graphical mandelbrot program for macOS

 - c_bindgen: parses clang's ast to generate franca function signetures (cli:clang)
 - sudoku: solve puzzles